… the first [website] I’ve seen that’s really informative about IKs. Peter, NZ

 Portable boats and mini rafts are light enough to be backpacked to the water’s edge or even carried indefinitely.
 You can paddle off for a few hours or days, after which you pull out the plugs, roll it up and head home.
 With a packboat you’re paddling on air.

-Packboats enable an exciting way of getting around.
 I’ve travelled in France, US, NW Australia and Turkey with packraft and IK.
-A few years ago I replaced my sun-faded Sunny IK with a Java, an Incept (left), a Grabner.
+Years ago I replaced my sun-faded Sunny IK with a Java, an Incept (left), a Grabner.
 Now I’m on a Gumotex Seawave and my third Alpacka packraft and have also experimented with cheap slackrafts.